Vegan Baking Guide

 Also high in omega-3, protein, and magnesium and packed with fiber, flax seeds are another great natural egg replacer.

-To make one flax “egg,” you mix one tablespoon of ground flax seeds with three tablespoons of water.
+To make one flax “egg,” mix one tablespoon of ground flax seeds with three tablespoons of water.
 Set it aside for a few minutes until it has become gelatinous (similar to raw egg white); use as per recipe instructions.

 Egg Replacer